redstone99/hass-alert2/README.md

 * `alert2.alert2_global_exception` - This event alert fires if an HA task crashes due to an unhandled exception.
 This includes tasks for components outside Alert2.
 For this alert, `throttle_fires_per_mins` defaults to `[20,60]` to limit alerts if some component goes into a crash loop.

-* `alert2.alert2_warning` - This event alert fires if the config contains something that is likely wrong but not an error (for example setting `clear_notificaiton` without setting `annotate_messages` to false).
+* `alert2.alert2_warning` - This event alert fires if the config contains something that is likely wrong but not an error (for example setting `clear_notification` without setting `annotate_messages` to false).
 It fires at most once for each type of warning over the lifetime of your HA install.

 * `alert2.alert2_error` - This event alert fires on config errors and errors in Alert2 itself.
 If you specify a notifier that doesn't exist for `alert2.error` itself, then it falls back to `persistent_notification`.